skosman/Cents/README.md

 # cents
-cents - A Budget Thing to make sense of your money
+cents - A budget thing to make cents of your money